Sustainability Performance

 TEP's commitment to sustainable and responsible business guides the decisions of the board of directors, executives, managers and supervisors at all levels and in all areas of the company.

-The TEP Board of Directors draws on the expertise and strong business acumen of trusted business leaders with experience from the fields of utilities, defense, science, mining and medicine.
+The TEP Board of Directors draws on the expertise and strong business acumen of trusted business leaders with experience from the fields of utilities, defense, science, construction, healthcare and other disciplines.
 Its members value integrity, accountability, collaboration, sustainability and the creation of opportunities for the company and all of its employees.

 The Board of Directors also established an Environmental, Safety and Security (ESS) Committee.
 The ESS Committee advises and assists with Board oversight of environmental matters, sustainability objectives and the safety and security of employees, customers and members of the public.

-TEP's management team values innovation and excellent performance, and promotes an unwavering culture of compliance, safety and a commitment to customers.
+TEP's management team values innovation and performance excellence, and promotes an unwavering culture of compliance, safety and a commitment to customers.
 With strong leadership skills and thorough knowledge of company operations, our leaders focus on improving efficiencies and generating value for a diverse set of stakeholders.
+They do all of this while modeling and promoting a positive, values-driven philosophy.

 Several Officers from the management team sit on TEP’s Sustainability Officer Strategy Team.
 The Sustainability Officer Strategy Team is a cross-functional team led by executives and supported by a diverse group of directors, managers and subject matter experts.
 The Sustainability Officer Strategy Team is responsible for holding sustainability central to TEP’s business strategy.